Met0o/COVID/README.md

 This dashboard provides an overview of the Novel Coronavirus (COVID-19 / SARS-CoV-2) epidemic for Bulgaria and surrounding countries.
-This dashboard is built with R using the R Makrdown and flexdashboard framework and was adapted from this [dashboard](https://ramikrispin.github.io/coronavirus_dashboard/){target="_blank"} by Rami Krispin.
+This dashboard is built with R using the R Makrdown and flexdashboard framework and was adapted from the [dashboard](https://ramikrispin.github.io/coronavirus_dashboard/) of Rami Krispin.

 **Code**